djeada/Vtk-Examples/notes/06_animations.md

 2. Temporal Data Visualization
 3. Animation Export

+Why you should care: **animation turns a static “look at this” into a guided “watch what changes.”** It’s how you show cause and effect, highlight progression, compare states, and keep viewers oriented as data evolves.
+And for time-varying datasets, animation isn’t decoration—it’s often the only way to truly understand trends, cycles, and transitions.

+A good rule of thumb:

+* **Do** use animation to reveal structure (what changes, when, and how fast).
+* **Don’t** animate just because you can—motion without intent can make analysis harder.

 ### Keyframe Animation

 Keyframe animation is a technique used to create smooth transitions between different states of a visualization.
 This approach is particularly beneficial for visual storytelling or creating explanatory visualizations, where the evolution of data over time needs to be clearly communicated.

+What makes keyframes so practical is that you don’t animate *every* moment manually—you define meaningful “poses” (keyframes), and the system fills in the in-between.
+That keeps your story intentional: you’re choosing the moments that matter (start state, mid state, end state) and letting interpolation handle smooth motion.

 #### Core Concepts

 The core classes involved in keyframe animation using VTK (Visualization Toolkit) are:

-- `vtkAnimationCue`: Represents an individual animation sequence with defined start and end times.
+* `vtkAnimationCue`: Represents an individual animation sequence with defined start and end times.
 An animation cue controls how a particular property of an object changes over a specified period.
-- `vtkAnimationScene`: Manages multiple animation cues and orchestrates the overall animation playback.
+* `vtkAnimationScene`: Manages multiple animation cues and orchestrates the overall animation playback.
 It handles the timing and sequencing of various animation cues to create a cohesive animation.

+A useful way to think about this:

+* A **scene** is the timeline (global time, frame rate, looping).
+* A **cue** is a clip on that timeline (what changes during that time window).
+* A **callback** is the “hands” doing the work each tick (update radius, move camera, change opacity).

 #### Basic Workflow